xemu-project/xemu-website/docs/docs/download.md

 The latest pre-built release version is recommended.
 Simply download the release for macOS, extract the archive, then run the application (optionally drag the *xemu* app to your Applications folder).
 Because the app is not signed, you will need to right-click, or hold the <kbd>control</kbd> key and click, on the app and in the context menu that appears select <kbd>Open</kbd> on first launch.

-## Download for Linux (Ubuntu)
+## Download for Linux

+### Ubuntu 18.04 and newer

 [![Download](https://img.shields.io/badge/Download-Ubuntu%20PPA-orange?logo=ubuntu&logoColor=white)](https://launchpad.net/~mborgerson/+archive/ubuntu/xemu)

 Users running recent versions of Ubuntu (18.04 and newer) are recommended to install through the daily build PPA repository.
-Users running non-Ubuntu distributions are currently recommended to [build from source](building-from-source.md#linux).

 At the command line, run the following: